SainathYelamanchali/GameOfThree/README.md

 go to pom.xml path of the project ->

 To bring Player 1 instance:

 mvn spring-boot:run -Dspring-boot.run.arguments=--server.port=8085,instanceId=player1

 To bring Player 2 instance:

 mvn spring-boot:run -Dspring-boot.run.arguments=--server.port=8086,instanceId=player2

+server.port and instanceId are the run-time properties passed dynamically.

 ### To Run the application from IDE

 1. Import code into local IDE as maven project
-2. Run GameOfThreeApplication.java by changing the port number and instanceId for two different players
+2. Run GameOfThreeApplication.java by changing the port number and instanceId given as program arguments for two different players

-### How to start the game?
+### How to initiate the game?

- Hit the below url from specific player instance.
+ Hit the below url from specific player instance to get initiated

  Method : GET